 Mexican Bank Mortgages

-It is possible to get a longer term mortgage (10 years or more) at a Mexican bank, but the interest rates are very high – averaging around 10% or more.
+Mexican banks do offer home mortgages with longer terms (10 years of more), but the interest rates are very high – averaging around 10% or more.
 When you throw in additional bank fees, this becomes a very expensive option.

 The Mexican government has a free site that allows you to compare the mortgage rates offered by multiple financial institutions.
 All you have to do is enter the value of the property (in pesos), the amount of the down payment (also in pesos) and the duration of the loan.
-The site provides you with the results instantly.
+The site will provide you with the results instantly.
+Here is the URL:

 The site is entirely in Spanish, however, most non-Spanish speakers should be able to operate it after looking up a few words online.